×

 If you are thinking about moving to Rio Dulce, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Rio Dulce can vary greatly depending on the type and location of the property.
 For a modest house in the town, you might expect to pay around a few hundred dollars per month in rent.
 If you're looking to buy, properties can range from tens of thousands to over a hundred thousand dollars.
-However, these prices can fluctuate and it's always best to check with local real estate agencies for the most accurate and up-to-date information," said one expat in Rio Dulce.
+However, these prices can fluctuate and it's always best to check with local real estate agencies for the most accurate and up-to-date information," explained one expat living in Rio Dulce, Guatemala.

 What should I bring when moving to Rio Dulce?